thegauravmahawar/projects/angular-house-listing-app/README.md

 └── tsconfig.*                             # files that describe the app's configuration to the TypeScript compiler
 ```

-**Angular Components**
+## Components

 Angular apps are built around components, which are Angular's building blocks.
 Components contain the code, HTML layout, and CSS style information that provide the function and appearance of an element in the app.
 In Angular, components can contain other components.
 An app's functions and appearance can be divided and partitioned into components.

 In Angular, components have metadata that define its properties.
-When you create your `HomeComponent`, you use these properties:
+When you create your component, you use these properties:

 - `selector`: to describe how Angular refers to the component in templates.
 - `standalone`: to describe whether the component requires a NgModule.